 I recommend starting your day by writing down the three things you’re most grateful for.
 This will frame up a more positive outlook and better day for it.
 Then, on a night before you go to sleep, write down three of the best things that happened that day.

 The notebook doesn’t have to be fancy, but if you want to splurge on something, try the one I use from Moleskine.
 And keep your journal next to your bed for easy habit-building.

-Step 2 – Feel it.
-If you yoga with us at TYR, you’ll hear me say this a lot.
+If you yoga with me, you’ll hear me say this a lot.
 Feeling our bodies and responding accordingly is a big part of our movement practice, and it’s the same with our gratitude practice, too.
-If you’re not really feeling it and rushing your gratitudes down ’cause you really need to pee, then it’s just not going to have the same efficacy.
+If you’re not really feeling it and rushing your gratitudes down (maybe you really need to pee) then it’s just not going to have the same efficacy.

-Step 3 – Take it with you.
-Aside from it being great as a morning and evening thing, it’s also a great thing to take with you into the adventures of your day.
-Find yourself with your favourite snacks watching your favourite TV show (or both); when you notice you’re in a really funny moment with your kids?
-See a deer on one of your walks: pause a second.
+Aside from it being a great morning and evening practice, it’s also a great practice to take with you into the adventures of your day.
+When you find yourself with your favourite snacks, or watching your favourite TV show (or both); when you notice you’re in a really funny moment with your kids; when you happen upon a deer on one of your walks: pause a second.
 This is the time to bring your gratitude practice to mind.
-No need to make a note (although you totally can), but just get mindful about the cool stuff that’s happening right now.
-See Step 2 above.
+No need to make a note (although you absolutely can), but just get mindful about the great things happening around you right now (and see Step 2 above).

 Making gratitude a habit really can prime ourselves to see more of it.
 After starting a gratitude journal in 2019, it’s now habit for me to go about my day taking mental notes of the things that go really well.
 And it’s as simple as just noticing.

 For more resources, free classes, and bag loads of inspiration, join The Yoga Revolution’s inner circle for free.